 Valid for userApplication objects.
-If set to "yes," automatically brings the application Online on its highest priority SysNode (the first node in its PriorityList attribute) when RMS is started.
-Note that the application will not start automatically if the highest priority SysNode is unavailable, regardless of the state of the other nodes.
+If set to "yes," automatically brings the application Online when RMS is started.

-You can override the AutoStartUp attribute for all userApplication objects by setting the HV\AUTOSTARTUP variable.
-See the description of HV\AUTOSTARTUP in the section "Local environment variables".
+You can override the AutoStartUp attribute for all userApplication objects by setting the HV_AUTOSTARTUP variable.
+See the description of HV_AUTOSTARTUP in the "Local environment variables".